 The course Mathematics 1 is the first part of the three semester basic training in higher mathematics.
-Topics are work load: 210 hours (7 ECTS) classes: 60 hours lectures + 30 hours exercises ion
+Topics are work load: 210 hours (7 ECTS)

 - Propositional logic and basic set theory,

 - Combinatorics and principles of counting,

 - Number systems and basic arithmetics,

 - Systems of linear equations,

 - Convergence of sequences and series,

 - Mappings and functions,

 - Continuous functions,

 - Differentiable functions,

 - Power series and special functions,

 - Taylor's theorem.